Egremont is a small market town with a long and vibrant history. Recently the town came top of a Daily Mail survey best market town survey (21/6/18).

 Local businesses from large to small offer excellent local produce and our well established monthly Farmer’s Market promotes all that is good about our area.

-Egremont has its own business park situated within the town where many local and national businesses are based. there is also the Westlake’s science park where many world renouned businesses are located (situated near Moor row on the A595 with many connections to both the nuclear industry and NHS).
+Egremont has its own business park situated within the town where many local and national businesses are based. there is also the Westlake’s science park where many world renowned businesses are located (situated near Moor row on the A595 with many connections to both the nuclear industry and NHS).

 If you are here for pleasure or business you can enjoy scenic river walks while taking in the wonderful natural flaura, fauna and wildlife or if you would prefer you can visit the nearby beaches – all within a short distance of our town centre.